Writing Tutors are available during the Autumn, Winter, and Spring academic quarters, beginning in Week Two and extending through Finals Week.

 - We are transitioning to an appointment-based system, but in the meantime, students can walk-in to see a Writing Tutor on the 3rd floor of Harper Memorial Library (Cathey North Reading Room)

-You can keep track of late-breaking and last-minute updates to the schedule on Facebook.
+Keep track of late-breaking and last-minute updates to the schedule on Facebook.

-The University's Common Core has a significant writing component.
+The University's Common Core includes a significant writing component.
 Students taking Core courses can end up writing dozens of papers in an academic year.
 These papers present significant challenges, since students must not only understand the course material, but construct an argument about it that is coherent, sound, and intellectually significant.

-What do tutors do?
+What do Writing Tutors do?

-The short version: Writing Tutors teach writing on a one-on-one basis.
+Writing Tutors teach writing on a one-on-one basis.
 They're not copyeditors or proofreaders; instead, they work with students on individual papers in order to help improve students' overall skills in academic argumentation and structure.

 - Brainstorm on how to get started on a paper or how to best approach a paper assignment or prompt, particularly in terms of how to construct an argument.